wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab2.md

 	- You have the supervisor's access to the Tenant Management Portal.
 	- Agent is part of 2 Teams.
 	- Webex Calling extensions are assigned to a WxCC users (agent and supervisor).
+3. This lab assumes that you are comfortable with your current Webex Contact Center in your Gold Tenant.

 **Quick Links**